jon-jacky/Piety/BRANCH.md

    put directions to *rewrite* branch right at the top so they can't be missed.

--  9 May 2024:  Finish work on tasking for now.
+-  9 May 2024:  Finish work on tasking with threads for now.
 Already in the *rewrite* branch, so no merge is needed.

-- 23 Apr 2024:  Resume work on tasking, but in the *rewrite* branch.
+- 23 Apr 2024:  Resume work on tasking with threads, but in the *rewrite* branch.

 - 18 Apr 2024:  Finish fixing editor bugs for now.
 Merge *edfix* branch back into *rewrite* branch.